-The 64th edition of the Mérida International Classical Theatre Festival, organised and directed for the seventh year running by Jesús Cimarro through the company Pentación Espectáculos, and which will be held from 29 June to 26 August, presents eight plays and a Spanish dance show against the impressive backdrop of the Roman Theatre.
+The 65th edition of the Mérida International Classical Theatre Festival, organised and directed for the eighth year running by Jesús Cimarro through the company Pentación Espectáculos, will be held from 27 June to 25 August and present eight plays as well as two dance shows and a zarzuela performance against the impressive backdrop of the Roman Theatre.

 This year’s festival is about reunions with Concha Velasco finally returning to the city’s stages.
 Also returning are José María Pou, Lluis Homar, Fran Perea, Amaia Salamanca, Paco Arrojo, María Isasi, José Troncoso and others who will again be welcomed under the watchful eye of the goddess Ceres.
 Additionally, José Carlos Plaza, Mario Gas and Paco Azorín are returning to make their unmistakable and characteristic marks on the festival.